311Volt/rsww/architecture.md

  - Agency
  - Tour Operator command
  - Tour Operator query
+ - Hotel
- - World
+ - Flight
  - Saga Orchestrator
- - RabbitMQ instance
+ - Payment Service

 # 2. Service responsibility overview

 TODO not sure if user service & agency should be merged into one

 ## 2.1.
-User service
+API Gateway
   - database: none
   - authorization
   - takes REST calls from frontend & passes it on to the message broker
   - subscribes to certain Agency messages to create HTTP responses for clients
-  - websocket endpoints for offer status updates?
+  - websocket endpoints for offer status updates

 ## 2.2.
-Agency
+Travel Agency
   - database: SQL
   - stores information about its clients and authenticates them
   - event-sourced entity: OfferBooking (offerid, birthdates, status)